Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Introduction

 On the sequential side, we introduce \lamrfail: a $\lambda$-calculus with resources, non-de\-ter\-mi\-nism, and failures, which distills key elements from $\lambda$-calculi studied in~\cite{DBLP:conf/concur/Boudol93,PaganiR10}.
 Evaluation in \lamrfail considers \emph{bags} of resources, and determines alternative executions governed by non-determinism.
 Failure results from a lack or excess of resources (terms), and is captured by the term $\fail^{\widetilde{x}}$, where $\widetilde{x}$ denotes a sequence of variables.
-Non-determinism in \lamrfail is \emph{non-collapsing}: given $M$ and $N$ with reductions $M \red M'$ and $N \red N'$, the non-deterministic sum $M + N$ reduces to $M' + N'$.
-In contrast, under a \emph{collapsing} approach, as in, e.g.,~\cite{DBLP:conf/mfcs/Dezani-CiancaglinidP93}, the non-deterministic sum $M + N$ reduces to either $M$ or $N$.
+Non-determinism in \lamrfail is \emph{non-collapsing} (i.e., confluent): intuitively, given $M$ and $N$ with reductions $M \red M'$ and $N \red N'$, the non-deterministic sum $M + N$ reduces to $M' + N'$.
+In contrast, under a \emph{collapsing} (i.e., non-confluent) approach, as in, e.g.,~\cite{DBLP:conf/mfcs/Dezani-CiancaglinidP93}, the non-deterministic sum $M + N$ reduces to either $M$ or $N$.